 Some memories are so painful it can help to forget some of the details in order to move forward.
 Selective memory is not all bad, but it might not serve as a helpful long-term solution.

 Over time, selectively remembering certain information can cause problems.
 If you lock away information, it does not necessarily mean there will not be ramifications.
 For example, if someone is abused, they may still feel the impact of the trauma in their daily lives, even if the details of the event are forgotten.
 Avoiding certain memories or experiences can still leave behind complicated emotions that have nowhere to go.
 When emotions are not addressed, it can cause problems over time.
 They can encourage avoidant behaviors that will drive wedges in a person’s relationships.
 Depending on the information, event, or memory, utilizing selective memory can result in other issues.

 While it can be appropriate and helpful in terms of protecting you, selective memory does not always serve as a solid long-term solution.
 Addressing issues rather than selectively remembering information is important when moving forward in life.
-It will likely be difficult in the moment.
+It will likely be difficult at the moment.
 However, it will provide the potential for more sustained comfort and positive change.
-If you find it too painful or difficult to unpack these memories on your own, there are counselors that specialize in working with victims of trauma and those suffering from PTSD that can help work through the events and emotions they bring up.
-This is the truly healthy way to move forward in the long-term.
+If you find it too painful or difficult to unpack these memories on your own, some counselors specialize in working with victims of trauma and those suffering from PTSD that can help work through the events and emotions they bring up.
+This is the truly healthy way to overcome negative emotions and thoughts in the long-term.